top of page

 Fact: Ultrasound is NOT recognized as a screening tool as it is not sensitive to picking up micro-calcification, the commonest sign of early breast cancer.
 In fact ultrasound only picks up 11 out of 100 early breast cancers whilst digital mammography now picks up 85-95 of those 100 early breast cancers.
 Ultrasound used in the under 30 year olds since breast cancer is almost unheard of at that age

-Book your Digital Mammogram with us by using this link:
+Book your Digital Mammogram with one of our Specialized Breast Radiologists by using this link:

 mammogram breast screen malta